 - Less than 10% of your fat calories from saturated fats

 - The remaining 40% or so of your calories from carbohydrates like breads, cereals, pasta, rice, fruits, and vegetables

 Get More Exercise

-Your doctor may tell you to you add exercise to your weekly routine if it’s OK for you and the baby.
+Your doctor may tell you to add exercise to your weekly routine if it’s OK for you and the baby.
 Try to do some kind of mild to moderate activity for 15 minutes or half an hour on most days.
 This will help your body use insulin better, and that helps control blood sugar levels.
 Follow your doctor's instructions about how much exercise is right for you.